 If you are an avid rider, it is recommended that you have two pairs of boots; one pair that is used strictly for showing or competitions and another pair that is worn for casual riding.
 There are also different styles of boots required for the various disciplines, so if you show Western and English, in most situations, you will need both styles of boots.
 If you ride in the winter, it will be beneficial to invest in a pair of lined riding boots or a pair of tall boots with cuffs at the top.

-There are several styles of riding boots to choose from but keep in mind that the style you choose should have a heel that is approximately 1 to 1½ inches high and have a small tread.
+There are several styles of the best horseback riding boots to choose from but keep in mind that the style you choose should have a heel that is approximately 1 to 1½ inches high and have a small tread.
 It is important to always think “safety first” when choosing your riding boots.

 Melissa Petterson has been an avid amateur equestrian for most of her life.
 She not only enjoys riding but also writing about her experiences for a number of blogs around the web.
-Click here to shop for Horse Riding Boots For Women.